msu-anthropology/anp412-webmapping-lab/README.md

 `marker.bindPopup("<b><center>Hammersmith</center></b>I'm an awesome neighborhood.").openPopup();`

 Everything is the same, except you've added the `.openPopup()` command at the end.
 This basically tells the browser "hey, when the user loads the page, automatically open the pop up."

+Thats it, you're done.
+Congratulations, you just created a simmpl little webmap with a pin and an interactive pop up.
+Pay yourself on the back and submit the file that you created (should just be one .html file).

 ### Next Steps and Going Further

-At this point, your page should load a map (in a specific location and a specific level of zoom) that has one marker on it.
-When the user clicks the marker, a little pop up should open.
+Want to go a little further?
 Fom here, you can try:

 * Loading in different tiles.
 Have a look at `basic_leaflet_stamen_tiles.html` for an example.
 * Placing more than one marker on the map.
 Have a look at `basic_leaflet_multiple_pins.html` for an example.